yxcyd3871197/Java-codeexecuter/README.md

 ## Configuration

 The application requires an API key for authorization.
-This key is configured via the `jsonfixer.api.key` property.
+This key is configured via the `jsonfixer.api.key` property defined in `src/main/resources/application.properties`.

--   **Environment Variable (Recommended for Deployment):** Set the `JSONFIXER_API_KEY` environment variable when running the application (e.g., in your Cloud Run service configuration).
+-   **Environment Variable (Recommended for Deployment):** Set the environment variable named exactly `JSONFIXER_API_KEY` when running the application (e.g., in your Cloud Run service configuration).
+This overrides any value in `application.properties`.
     ```bash
+    # Example for local run:
     export JSONFIXER_API_KEY="your-secure-api-key"
     java -jar target/json-fixer-*.jar
     # Or set it in the Docker/Cloud Run environment settings